kramea/aibedo/docs/source/dynamics/index.rst

 .. _aibedo_dynamics:

-Climate Dynamics behind the development of AIBEDO
+Climate dynamics of clouds and global circulation
 ===================================================